Skip to main content

 • Make a stir fry for dinner with lots of vegetables.

-• Grill vegetables with a minimal amount of oil or oil spray on a kebab.
-Try grilling fruits, including peaches, pineapples and mangoes.
+• Grill vegetables with a minimal amount of oil or oil spray.
+Thread them on a kebab or toss in a grill basket.
+Grilling works for fruits, including peaches, pineapples and mangoes.

 • Add extra vegetables to pasta sauces, casseroles and soups.
-Mix onions, peas, beans, tomatoes, peppers and spinach into these dishes.
+Good options are onions, peas, beans, tomatoes, peppers and spinach.

 • Steam, microwave or roast vegetables for an easy side dish.
-You can use either fresh or frozen veggies.
+Use either fresh or frozen veggies.

 • Incorporate fruit into your dessert.
-You can add it to gelatin desserts, make a parfait or have raw fruit.
+Add it to gelatin desserts, make a parfait with yogurt or just serve fruit cut into chunks or slices.

-• Keep raw veggies at your desk for an easy snack.
+• Keep raw veggies or a piece of fruit at your desk for an easy snack.

-• Pack dried fruit in your purse or pocket to take with you during the day.
+• Pack dried fruit in your purse, pocket or backpack to nibble on during the day.

 • Dip apple slices or baby carrots in small amounts of peanut butter or almond butter.
 Try sprinkling cinnamon on apple slices.